 A single applicant is required to make a nonrefundable contribution of US$100,000 to the Government Fund.

 A nonrefundable contribution of US$175,000 qualifies the main applicant and the applicant’s spouse.

 C. Family Application II

-A nonrefundable contribution of US$200,000 qualifies the main applicant, applicant’s spouse, and up to two children under 18.
-An additional $50,000 is required for each additional dependent.
+A nonrefundable contribution of US$200,000 qualifies the main applicant and up to three dependents.
+An additional $25,000 is required for each additional dependent, other than a spouse.

 Applicants may purchase property valued at a minimum of US$200,000 in a government-approved real estate development.
 The investment must be maintained for a minimum of three years.
 If maintained and sold after five years, the property qualifies the next buyer for citizenship as well.

 Nationals of the following countries and territories will be treated on a case-by-case basis: Afghanistan, Chechnya, Iraq, North Korea, Pakistan, Sao Tome Principe, Saudi Arabia, Somalia, Sudan, Turkmenistan, Uzbekistan and Yemen.